DSouLima/GIT-REP/README.md

 # GIT-REP
-This is a newbie developer repositer to practice and learn.
+This is a newbie developer repository to practice and learn.
 Thank you!